-In addition to helping to meet the need for housing in Downtown Bethesda, the Project will also provide new employment opportunities and, potentially, a destination retail pavilion adjacent to the revitalized Farm Women's Cooperative Market site.
-New retail and commercial uses will be drawn to the transitoriented housing and significant open spaces that are proposed with the Project.
-With respect to new employment opportunities, the Project will provide up to 42,500 square feet of retail space at the ground level of the new multi-family buildings and in the potential stand-alone retail pavilion under Option A, with the final amount determined by the market and specified at the time of Certified Site Plan.
+In addition to helping to meet the need for housing in Downtown Bethesda, the Project will also provide new employment opportunities and, potentially, a destination retail experience within in the rehabilitated and expanded Farm Women's Cooperative Market building and site.
+New retail and commercial uses will be drawn to the transit-oriented housing and significant open spaces that are proposed with the Project.
+With respect to new employment opportunities, the Project will provide up to 39,500 square feet of retail space at the ground level of the new multi-family buildings and in the rehabilitated and expanded Farm Women's Cooperative Market building under Option A, with the final amount determined by the market and specified at the time of Certified Site Plan.
 The mixed-use development will also help strengthen the lower part of the Wisconsin Avenue Corridor and Bethesda Row by attracting new residents and employees to patronize local businesses.